JeremySBrown/EFCore/README.md

 ## Building the Data Model &amp; Database

 Entity Framework can take your POCO classes and convert them into a relational database.
-It does this by making heavy use of conventions, but also uses a Fluent API and Data Annotations to augment and fine tune configuration.
+It does this by making heavy use of conventions, but also uses a `Fluent API` and `Data Annotations` to augment and fine tune configurations.

-You can make use of all three methods and generally my preferred approach.
-As a side note my general rule is when the configuration has to do with the database I use the Fluent API, and when it has to do with the model especially when it comes to validation I use Data Annotations.
+You can make use of all three methods, but don't duplicate.
+If personally follow a basic rule that when the configuration has to do with the database I use the `Fluent API`, and when it has to do with the model especially when it comes to validation I use `Data Annotations`.

 Lets add our first entity model to the database.
-Open the ChoreAppDbContext class and add the following after the constructor.
+Open the `ChoreAppDbContext` class and add the following after the constructor.
 ```c#
     public DbSet<User> Users { get; set; }
 ```
 By adding this property EF now has enough information to add and maintain a table in your target database.
-It also means you can use LINQ to build query the database and your data context to do CRUD operations on this table.
+It also means you can use LINQ for working with a database.
+More on that later.

 Open the User class in the ChoreApp.DataStore project.
 ```c#